plone/documentation/develop/addons/components/events.rst

 that the code will only be executed if the object is one of your contenttype's.
 If you want this to be interface-agnostic, insert an asterix as a wildcard instead.

-The second line defines the event on which this should happen, which is here 'IObjectInitializedEvent'.
+The second line defines the event on which this should happen, which is here 'IObjectCreatedEvent' -- for Archetypes you should use 'Products.Archetypes.interfaces.IObjectInitializedEvent' instead.
 For more available possible events to be used as a trigger, see :doc:`event handler documentation </external/plone.app.dexterity/docs/advanced/event-handlers>`

 The third line gives the path to the script that is supposed to be executed.